 Pregnancy & The Keto Diet.

-Is the ketogenic way of eating safe in pregnancy?
+Is the ketogenic way of eating safely in pregnancy?

 Perhaps no issue in low-carb ketogenic eating is as heated and as controversial as the ketogenic diet during pregnancy.

-appropriateness of the of the answer for this question.
+And the ancestral appropriateness of the answer to this question.

 So if you know someone who's pregnant or who's thinking of getting pregnant please consider sharing this blog with them.
 You can share it on your own Facebook page or you can send it to them as a message.